peteroupc/peteroupc.github.io/bernoulli.md

 - If _z_ is 0, return 1.
 Otherwise, if _a_ is 0, return 0.
 Otherwise, for each component _LC_\[_i_\] (until the algorithm returns a number):
     1. Call the **algorithm for  (_a_/_b_)<sup>_LI_\[_i_\]/1</sup>**.
 If it returns 0, return 0.
     2. Set _j_ to 1.
     3. Generate a random number that is 1 with probability _a_/_b_ and 0 otherwise.
-If that number is 1, move on to the next component or, if there are no more components, return 1.
+If that number is 1, abort these steps and move on to the next component or, if there are no more components, return 1.
     4. Flip the input coin that simulates  _LF_\[_i_\] (which is the exponent); if it returns 1, return 0 with probability 1/_j_.
     5. Add 1 to _j_ and go to substep 2.